-- 20. After three evaluation rounds, the majority of countries have made progress in building the basic institutional infrastructure to address the drug problem.
+After three evaluation rounds, the majority of countries have made progress in building the basic institutional infrastructure to address the drug problem.
 Institutional development, then, is the thematic area for which the fewest recommendations, (84) were assigned during the MEM's Third Evaluation Round.
-Fifty of these refer to the ratification of international conventions, 22 relate to the establishment of national information systems and 12 are related to the development and implementation of national anti-drug strategies or plans. - 21.
-As shown by the information in Figure 2.3, 56 of the recommendations in this thematic area are in different stages of implementation, and 11 have been completely fulfilled.
-At the same time, the implementation of 17 recommendations corresponding to 10 countries has yet to begin. - 22.
+Fifty of these refer to the ratification of international conventions, 22 relate to the establishment of national information systems and 12 are related to the development and implementation of national anti-drug strategies or plans.

+As shown by the information in Table 2.A, 56 of the recommendations in this thematic area are in different stages of implementation, and 11 have been completely fulfilled.
+At the same time, the implementation of 17 recommendations corresponding to 10 countries has yet to begin.

 Compared with the follow-up stage of recommendations from the Second Evaluation Round, 2001-2002, the pace of compliance with national plans has slowed.
 As noted earlier, this is because the majority of countries have made progress in developing the strategies and institutional infrastructure necessary to address the drug phenomenon.
-Similarly, a slight increase has been observed in the pace of compliance with recommendations on the construction of national information systems, which serve as an important complement to that institutional infrastructure. - 23.
+Similarly, a slight increase has been observed in the pace of compliance with recommendations on the construction of national information systems, which serve as an important complement to that institutional infrastructure.

 Nonetheless, in the case of some inter-American conventions, ratifications are still pending by a number of countries.
 In this regard, 16 countries still have not ratified the Inter-American Convention on Mutual Assistance in Criminal Matters (1992), while eight countries have not ratified the Inter-American Convention against the Illicit Manufacturing of and Trafficking in Firearms, Ammunition, Explosives and other Related Materials (1997).
 It should be noted that these recommendations carry over from the First Evaluation Round, 1999-2000.
-It would appear that the main challenges in ratification procedures have to do with government processes and arduous legislative negotiations. - 24.
+It would appear that the main challenges in ratification procedures have to do with government processes and arduous legislative negotiations.

 In addition, significant progress was made in the ratification of international conventions, relative to the follow-up stage of the Second Evaluation Round, 2001-2002.
-Twenty-five countries had ratified the United Nations Convention against Transnational Organized Crime, 22 the Protocol to Prevent, Suppress, and Punish Trafficking in Persons, Especially Women and Children and 18 the Protocol against the Smuggling of Migrants by Land, Air, and Sea.
-With respect to the Protocol against the Illicit Manufacturing of and Trafficking in Firearms, Their Parts and Components and Ammunition, it should be noted that only 10 countries have ratified this instrument. - 25.
+Twenty-five countries have now ratified the United Nations Convention against Transnational Organized Crime, 22 the Protocol to Prevent, Suppress, and Punish Trafficking in Persons, Especially Women and Children and 18 the Protocol against the Smuggling of Migrants by Land, Air, and Sea.
+With respect to the Protocol against the Illicit Manufacturing of and Trafficking in Firearms, Their Parts and Components and Ammunition, it should be noted that only 10 countries have ratified this instrument.

 The MEM serves as a mechanism to promote the full ratification, by all member states in the Hemisphere, of instruments relating to the international drug problem.
 Therefore, in cases where ratification of the Conventions and Protocols have not occurred, countries should be urged to complete these processes to ensure common hemispheric standards in addressing the problem of drugs and related crimes.

-(Pending: change of percentages to numbers)
+A drug observatory should ensure governments a supply of high quality information on drug production, trafficking, and use, as well as related crimes.
+The Third Evaluation Round also found that 19 of the 34 member states have made progress in establishing a centralized office, such as a national drug observatory, for the compilation of information and statistics.
+Nonetheless, 18

+TABLE 3.A